Filed under: Fall / Quick Breads

 • Separately, whisk together the flour and baking powder and soda.
 Fold the dry ingredients into the wet until you have a thick dough.

-• Line a greased cookie sheet with parchment paper.
+• Line a half sized greased cookie sheet with parchment paper.
 Dust it with a thin layer of flour all over.
 Spread the donut dough over the parchment and use floured hands or a roller to get it into an even layer of about half an inch.
 Setting another sheet of parchment on top, after dusting with flour will help smooth it out.
 Set in the freezer to chill for at least 30 minutes or in the fridge for an hour.

 Fry the donuts